Selection assessment

 Your assessment will be marked and the results shared by Acuity Insights with the RACGP.

-You’ll be notified if you’ve been successful in being made an offer, and for which training pathway and region/subregion, by 5pm AEST Monday 23 June.
+You’ll be notified if you’ve been successful in being made an offer, and for which training pathway and region/subregion, on the published date.
 On acceptance, you’ll be required to pay a $500 fee.

 Approximately 4-5 weeks after you sit the assessment, you’ll also receive your quartile score directly into your online Acuity Insights portal.